-\begin{definition} (PRDS conditions for a finite $p$-value family) Assume $\cH$ to be finite.
-For $\cH'$ a subset of $\cH$\,, the $p$-value family $\mathbf{p}(X)=(p_h(X))_{h\in \cH}$ is said to be \textit{weak PRDS on $\cH'$} for the distribution $P$, if for any $h\in\cH'$, for any measurable nondecreasing set $D$ in $\pvalspace$\,, the function $u\in[0,1]\mapsto \Proba(\mbf{p}(X)\in D\:|\: p_h(X) \leq u)$ is nondecreasing on $\{u\in[0,1]\telque \P(p_h(X)\leq u)>0\}$ ; it is said to be \textit{strong PRDS} if the function $ u \mapsto \Proba(\mbf{p}(X)\in D\:|\: p_h(X)=u)$ is nondecreasing. \end{definition} To be completely rigorous, observe that the conditional probability with respect to the event $\set{p_h(X) \leq u}$ is defined pointwise unequivocally whenever this event has positive probability, using a ratio of probabilities; while the conditional probability with respect to $p_h(X) = u$ can only be defined via conditional expectation, and is therefore only defined up to a $p_h(X)$-negligible set.
-Hence, in the definition of strong PRDS, strictly speaking, we only require that the conditional probability coincides $p_h(X)$-a.s. with a nondecreasing function.
+\begin{definition}[(PRDS conditions for a finite $p$-value family)] Assume $\cH$ to be finite.
+For $\cH'$ a subset of $\cH$, the $p$-value family $\mathbf{p}(X)=(p_h(X))_{h\in\cH}$ is said to be \textit{weak PRDS on $\cH'$} for the distribution $P$,\vadjust{\goodbreak} if for any $h\in\cH'$, for any measurable non-decreasing set $D$ in $[0,1]^\cH$, the function $u\in[0,1]\mapsto\Proba(\mbf{p}(X)\in D | p_h(X) \leq u)$ is non-decreasing on $\{u\in[0,1]\telque\P(p_h(X)\leq u)>0\}$; it is said to be \textit{strong PRDS} if the function $ u \mapsto\Proba(\mbf{p}(X)\in D | p_h(X)=u)$ is non-decreasing. \end{definition} To be completely rigorous, observe that the conditional probability with respect to the event $\{p_h(X) \leq u\}$ is defined pointwise unequivocally whenever this event has positive probability, using a ratio of probabilities; while the conditional probability with respect to $p_h(X) = u$ can only be defined via conditional expectation, and is therefore only defined up to a $p_h(X)$-negligible set.
+Hence, in the definition of strong PRDS, strictly speaking, we only require that the conditional probability coincides $p_h(X)$-a.s. with a non-decreasing function.

-\begin{definition} (Finite dimensional PRDS conditions for a $p$-value process) For $\cH'$ a subset of $\cH$\,, the $p$-value process $\mathbf{p}(X)=(p_h(X))_{h\in \cH}$ is said to be \textit{finite dimensional weak PRDS on $\cH'$} (resp. \textit{finite dimensional strong PRDS on $\cH'$}) for the distribution $P$, if for any finite subset $\cS$ of $\cH$, the finite $p$-value family $\bp_{\cS}(X)=(p_h(X))_{ h \in \cH \cap \cS}$ is weak PRDS on $\cH' \cap \cS$ (resp. strong PRDS on $\cH' \cap \cS$) for the distribution $P$. \end{definition}
+\begin{definition}[(Finite dimensional PRDS conditions for a $p$-value process)] For $\cH'$ a subset of~$\cH$, the $p$-value process $\mathbf{p}(X)=(p_h(X))_{h\in\cH}$ is said to be \textit{finite dimensional weak PRDS on~$\cH'$} (resp., \textit{finite dimensional strong PRDS on~$\cH'$}) for the distribution $P$, if for any finite subset $\cS$ of $\cH$, the finite $p$-value family $\bp_{\cS}(X)=(p_h(X))_{ h \in\cH\cap \cS}$ is weak PRDS on $\cH' \cap\cS$ (resp., strong PRDS on $\cH' \cap\cS$) for the distribution $P$. \end{definition}

 While the finite dimensional weak PRDS property will be sufficient to state our main result, the strong PRDS property is sometimes easier to handle.
-Hence, it is important to note that the finite dimensional strong PRDS property implies the finite dimensional weak PRDS property, as we establish in Lemma~\ref{strongimpliesweak}, by using a standard argument pertaining to classical multiple testing theory for a finite set of hypotheses.
+Hence, it is important to note that the finite dimensional strong PRDS property implies the finite dimensional weak PRDS property, as we establish in Lemma~S-2.2, by using a standard argument pertaining to classical multiple testing theory for a finite set of hypotheses.